AlexiaChen/awesome-stars/README.md

 - [WTFAcademy/WTF-Ethers](https://github.com/WTFAcademy/WTF-Ethers) – 我最近在重新学ethers.js，巩固一下细节，也写一个“WTF Ethers.js极简入门”，供小白们使用，每周更新1-3讲。Now supports English! 官网: https://wtf.academy
 - [josStorer/chatGPTBox](https://github.com/josStorer/chatGPTBox) – Integrating ChatGPT into your browser deeply, everything you need is here
 - [dice2o/BingGPT](https://github.com/dice2o/BingGPT) – Desktop application of new Bing's AI-powered chat (Windows, macOS and Linux)
-- [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) – An experimental open-source attempt to make GPT-4 fully autonomous.
+- [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) – AutoGPT is the vision of accessible AI for everyone, to use and to build on.
+Our mission is to provide the tools, so that you can focus on what matters.
 - [Dash-Industry-Forum/dash.js](https://github.com/Dash-Industry-Forum/dash.js) – A reference client implementation for the playback of MPEG DASH via Javascript and compliant browsers.
 - [ZenGo-X/ShareLock](https://github.com/ZenGo-X/ShareLock) – ShareLock: mixing for cryptocurrencies from multiparty ECDSA
 - [jklepatch/eattheblocks](https://github.com/jklepatch/eattheblocks) – Source code for Eat The Blocks, a screencast for Ethereum Dapp Developers